 The methodology was designed and tested in Philadelphia in close consultation with a stakeholder group of 25+ subject matter experts (including policymakers, practitioners, investors, government officials and technical assistance providers).
 An interactive map presenting the results, created in partnership with Reinvestment Fund’s PolicyMap affiliate, is available to the public at: www.childcaremap.org.

-The results of this research helped launch a $7 million Fund for Quality (FFQ) fund to invest in Philadelphia’s high-gap areas, especially those that serve lower income neighborhoods and children of color.
-In its first two years, the initiative has added 630 new, high-quality spots in early childhood education, and 90 percent of those spots are occupied by children from low-income families.
+The results of this research helped launch the Fund for Quality (FFQ) to invest in Philadelphia’s high-gap areas, especially those that serve lower income neighborhoods and children of color.
+In its first three years, Fund for Quality has created over 1,000 new child care slots and expects to create another 1,400 seats by 2020.

 Atlanta, GA Project